 Even though the grilled nuggets are our go-to pick, you’re not too far off with the classic breaded nuggets.
 Order them on their own for you or paired with the fruit salad and juice for your little one.
-Although lower in sugar than soda, we recommend you enjoy water with your meal instead to cut down on sugar.
-If you want more tips on how to avoid other sugar bombs, check out The 14-Day No-Sugar Diet!
-It’s filled with helpful tips and healthy swaps to help you curb your sweet tooth and melt away belly fat.
+Although lower in sugar than soda, we recommend you enjoy a glass of water with your meal instead to cut down on sugar.

 The Best Sides at Chick-fil-A